nwfsc-math-bio/NWCTrends/index.md

 # NWCTrends <img src="man/figures/logo.png" align="right" style="padding: 10px"/>

-This is runs the standardized trends metrics used in the 2015 and 2020 5-year Status Review Update for listed PNW salmonids.
+This is runs the standardized trends metrics used in the 2015 and 2020 5-year NWFSC PNW Salmonid Viability Report which support the 5-year Status Reviews prepared by WRO.

 ## Installation